This is a looooooooong overdue post with some answers to the questions I keep getting asked over and over again. Hopefully this helps!

 How much did this all cost?

 Lumber was $50, hardware was $20.
 Then $30 in paint.
-Edited to add: We made this bed several years ago now, and I have learned that lumber prices do fluctuate widely, like the stock market.
-It does seem that prices are on the high side at this time.
+Edited to add: We made this bed several years ago now, and I have learned that lumber is a commodity, and as such, prices fluctuate like the stock market.
+You can check this site to quickly see if prices are currently up or down.
 We used bottom of the barrel knotty pine boards and just looked for the straightest ones we could find.
 Be sure to check prices before you commit in case this blows your budget.

 After I buy, how long til I get the plans?